-Dr. Michael Murray graduated with a Bachelor of Arts degree from Columbia University in New York City.
+Dr. Michael Murray is a board-certified otolaryngologist, head and neck surgeon, specializing in ear and skull-based surgeries.
+He graduated with a Bachelor of Arts degree from Columbia University in New York City.
 He attended the University of Minnesota Medical School where he graduated with honors and was a member of the Alpha Omega Alpha Honor society.
 Dr. Murray went on to an internship and residency at the top-ranked otolaryngology program at the University of Oklahoma.
 After residency, he completed a two-year fellowship in Neurotology and Skull-Base Surgery at the California Ear Institute at Stanford.
-Although Dr. Murray sees and treats all ear, nose and throat related conditions, he specializes in ear and Skull-Based surgeries and is the Director of the Cochlear Implant Program at Children’s Hospital and Research Center of Oakland.
+Dr. Murray sees and treats all ear, nose and throat related conditions, and is the Director of the Cochlear Implant Program at Children’s Hospital and Research Center of Oakland.
 He also works closely with new and established companies to find innovative solutions to difficult issues related to hearing.

 In his spare time Dr. Murray likes to fish and play with his kids.